reddit/bugs/README.md

 * pause -> go back to TODO
 * complete -> go to DONE
 * cancel -> cancel the task entirely
+* block -> indicate an issue as blocked

 To do this, we have to handle that Jira is strict about how issues get transitions.
 So we give bugs a little config file to know how to execute that transition.
 For example to start, we'll try to move the task first to "Ready" in Jira then to "Started".